Last Updated on

 Obviously, safely dosing this drug then becomes absolutely essential to avoid an overdose.

-Dogs with lung, heart or thyroid diseases are particularly susceptible to harm when given this opiate.
+Dogs with lung, heart or thyroid diseases are particularly susceptible to harm.
 There could even be a hypersensitivity to Codeine.

 Also, if your dog is taking an antidepressant you should bring that up when getting the prescription.

-Watch for Side Effects
+Watch For Side Effects